WenjieDu/PyPOTS/README.md

 ## ❖ Citing PyPOTS
-**[Updates in Jun 2023]** 🎉A short version of the PyPOTS paper is accepted by the 9th SIGKDD international workshop on Mining and Learning from Time Series ([MiLeTS'23](https://kdd-milets.github.io/milets2023/))).
-Besides, PyPOTS has been included as a [PyTorch Ecosystem](https://pytorch.org/ecosystem/) project.

 The paper introducing PyPOTS is available on arXiv at [this URL](https://arxiv.org/abs/2305.18811), and we are pursuing to publish it in prestigious academic venues, e.g. JMLR (track for [Machine Learning Open Source Software](https://www.jmlr.org/mloss/)).
 If you use PyPOTS in your work,